 You can always ask more questions later once you’ve got the conversion

 Start with the basics and work up from there.
 Either through multiple step forms where you can gather the lead and worry about the desirable information later, or by implied information.
 For example, they sign up to a mailing list and receive a welcome email with links to men and women’s clothing, if the first click is on men’s then it’s pretty safe to assume your contact is a male.

 Progressive profiling works

 By asking questions that are only relevant to what that contact has already stated you’re creating a better user experience.
 An example of this is that if you’re a higher education institute and are asking prospects their current status and they say ‘Year 12’ it’s perfectly acceptable to ask them what school they’re at.
 If they’re a ‘Non-School Leaver’, it is not relevant.
 Or, if they’re an international student you may ask their country of citizenship, whereas for a domestic enquiry this is irrelevant.
-By allowing the questions to flow as they answer other questions you’re creating a form that flows with the users requirements.
+By allowing the questions to flow as they answer other questions you’re creating a form that flows with the users’ requirements.

 If you really can’t cut the question’s down, make the form appear smaller

-I’ve mentioned progressive profiling and multistep forms, you can even prepopulate fields or allow users to save half complete forms and come back later, but design also plays in integral part in increasing conversions.
+I’ve mentioned progressive profiling and multistep forms, you can even pre-populate fields or allow users to save half complete forms and come back later, but design also plays an integral part in increasing conversions.
 You can create forms in horizontal layout or using radio style buttons to make it appear easier to fill out.
 You can also use a conversational style form which the user engages with and doesn’t make them feel like they’re filling out a lengthy form.

 But how do I get people to fill out the form in the first place?